-Stoicism is an ancient Greek philosophy that teaches us how to keep calm and carry on in the face of adversity.
+Stoicism is an ancient Greek philosophy that teaches us to keep calm and persevere in adversity.

-This philosophy can be extremely useful for managers in dealing with the inevitable stresses and frustrations of the workplace.
+This philosophy can be beneficial for managers in dealing with the inevitable stresses and frustrations of the workplace.

-Practising stoicism at work can help us maintain emotional control, focus on what we can control, and prevent anxiety and anger from diminishing our productivity and well-being.
+Practicing stoicism at work can help us maintain emotional control, focus on what we can control, and prevent anxiety and anger from diminishing productivity and well-being.

 Background on Stoicism at Work